 Do you have questions about the Canada Emergency Response Benefit, the Canada Child Tax Benefit increase, paying the special credit for the Goods and Services Tax, paying your electricity bill, renewing your driver's licence and health insurance card, or paying off a debt with your bank?
 Consult the document prepared by the Student Financial Assistance Service that answers all your questions here.

 For more information on Student Financial Assistance, please click here.

 For information on the Canadian Emergency Benefit for Students, click here.

-If you feel anxious during this period and wish to talk about it, we recommend that you contact Info-social 811 (option 2 on your numerical keypad).
+If you need help and wish to talk about it, we recommend that you contact Info-social 811 (option 2 on your numerical keypad).

 By calling 811, you can quickly reach a professional in psychosocial intervention.
 The service is open 24 hours a day, 365 days a year.
 Anyone residing in Quebec can call Info-Social 811 for themselves or a loved one.